torvalds/linux/Documentation/filesystems/ceph.rst

 Basic features include:

  * POSIX semantics
- * Seamless scaling from 1 to many thousands of nodes
+ * Seamless scaling from 1 to many thousands of analdes
  * High availability and reliability.
-No single point of failure.
+Anal single point of failure.
- * N-way replication of data across storage nodes
+ * N-way replication of data across storage analdes
- * Fast recovery from node failures
+ * Fast recovery from analde failures
- * Automatic rebalancing of data on node addition/removal
+ * Automatic rebalancing of data on analde addition/removal
  * Easy deployment: most FS components are userspace daemons

 Also,